vick2592/Charlie-Bull-AI/README.md

 - Set `TELEGRAM_ALLOWED_CHAT_IDS=-1001234567890` (replace with your group’s chat ID).
 The bot will ignore all other chats (including DMs).
 - How to find the chat ID: add the bot to the group, send `/help@YourBotName`, then check server logs for `telegram_chat_ignored_not_in_allowlist` (it includes the chatId).
 Alternatively, temporarily enable DMs and add a small debug to print `msg.chat.id`, or use a helper bot like @RawDataBot.

+Commands and moderation:
+- Use `/woof` instead of `/help` for Charlie’s help to avoid conflicts with moderation bots like Shieldy.
+- In groups, Charlie replies to `/charlie <prompt>`, mentions (`@YourBotName`), or replies to Charlie.
+- Greetings: Charlie greets new members after they pass verification.
+We queue the welcome when members join and send it the first time they speak.
+This avoids greeting bots and keeps the chat clean with Shieldy.

 ## Roadmap
 - [ ] Config validation (zod)
 - [ ] Memory store with truncation meta